 A Closer Look at the Harvard Consent Decree

 On December 19 we published a blog post about the recently settled legal battle between Harvard and the National Association of the Deaf (NAD).
-Harvard and NAD were able reach an agreement that will require Harvard to provide captioning and transcription for all of Harvard’s public online content, including MOOCs, with certain legacy content provisions.
+Harvard and NAD were able reach an agreement that will require Harvard to provide closed captioning and transcription for all of Harvard’s public online content, including MOOCs, with certain legacy content provisions.
 A proposed Consent Decree was released that details the accessibility requirements under this agreement, subject to final approval by a judge.

 While this consent decree applies specifically to Harvard content, it does set a precedent for future legal cases, with important implications for the accessibility practices of all educational institutions.
 If your institution currently has an open case with the Office of Civil Rights (OCR), you will undoubtedly want to learn more about this important case.
 Similarly, if you are thinking about how to improve your accessibility practices, this consent decree could be a useful point of reference for reaching your goals.